NatTuck/hw-quest/content/classes/2024-01/cs2381/required-software.md

 **Installing Maven on Windows/Mac**

 Maven is tricky, because it doesn't come with an installer.
-Start by reading the installation instructions, and then cosider:
+Start by reading the installation instructions, and then consider:

  - You should unpack the archive outside your Downloads folder.
  - You need to add the "bin" directory to your PATH environment variable.